zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Reason:**

-  Property files of type .yml were not found
+  The property files of type .yml were not found.

   **Action:**

-  Review the paths and validity yof your yaml files.
+  Review the paths and validity of your .yml files.

-- ZWEAM100
+- ### ZWEAM100

   Could not read properties from: '%s'

-  Reason:
+  **Reason:**

-  Build Info properties file was empty or null
+  The Build Info properties file was empty or null.

-  Action:
+  **Action:**

-  Make sure that META-INF/build-info.properties and META-INF/git.properties exist and are not empty.
+  Ensure that META-INF/build-info.properties and META-INF/git.properties exist and are not empty.

-- ZWEAM101
+- ### ZWEAM101

   ΙΟ Error reading properties from: '%s' Details: '%s'

-  Reason:
+  **Reason:**

-  Error while reading Build Info properties file
+  An error occurred while reading the Build Info properties file.

-  Action:
+  **Action:**

-  Make sure that META-INF/build-info.properties and META-INF/git.properties exist and are not corrupted.
+  Ensure that META-INF/build-info.properties and META-INF/git.properties exist and are not corrupted.

-- ZWEAM401
+- ### ZWEAM401

   Error in HTTPS configuration: '%s'

-  Reason:
+  **Reason:**

-  Uknown error while setting up HTTP client during service initialization.
-System will exit after this.
+  An Unknown error occurred while setting up an HTTP client during service initialization followed by a system exit.

-  Action:
+  **Action:**

-  Try to start the service again in debug mode to get a more descriptive message.
-This error indicates it was not a configuration issue.
+  Start the service again in debug mode to get a more descriptive message.
+This error indicates it is not a configuration issue.

-- ZWEAM600
+- ### ZWEAM600

   Invalid parameter in metadata: '%s'

-  Reason:
+  **Reason:**

-  While parsing the service metadata, an invalid apiInfo parameter was found.
+  An invalid apiInfo parameter was found while parsing the service metadata.

-  Action:
+  **Action:**

-  Remove or fix the referenced metadata parameter
+  Remove or fix the referenced metadata parameter.

-- ZWEAM500
+- ### ZWEAM500

   The service is not verifying the TLS/SSL certificates of the services

-  Reason:
+  **Reason:**

-  Warning that SSL Context will be created without verifying certificates.
+  This is a warning that the SSL Context will be created without verifying certificates.

-  Action:
+  **Action:**

-  If this was not an intentional use, stop the service, set verifySslCertificatesOfServices parameter to True and restart
+  If this was not an intentional use, stop the service and set the verifySslCertificatesOfServices parameter to `True`.
+Then restart the service.

-- ZWEAM400
+- ### ZWEAM400

   Error initializing HTTP client: '%s'

-  Reason:
+  **Reason:**

-  Error while initializing HTTP Client.
+  An error occurred while initializing the HTTP Client.
 The sslContextBuilder was disrupted either when trusting the connection or while building the secure socket protocol implementation.

-  Action:
+  **Action:**

-  Contact support to get more help.
+  Contact support for assistance.

-- ZWEAM501
+- ### ZWEAM501

   Service is configured to use insecure HTTP protocol.
 For production use, please switch to HTTPS instead.

-  Reason:
+  **Reason:**

-  This service is registered to Discovery service with unsecure HTTP protocol
+  This service is registered to Discovery service with an unsecure HTTP protocol.

-  Action:
+  **Action:**

-  If you are in production, it is recommended to restart your service with verifySslCertificatesOfServices parameter set to true and have your service use SSL certification
+  If you are in production, restart your service with the verifySslCertificatesOfServices parameter set to `true` and have your service use SSL certification.

-- ZWEAM502
+- ### ZWEAM502

   Error reading secret key: '%s'

-  Reason:
+  **Reason:**

-  Error has occurred while reading the secret key from keystore or keyring.
-Key could be loaded but could not be encoded in base64 format
+  An error occurred while reading the secret key from keystore or keyring.
+The key loads but could not be encoded in base64 format.

-  Action:
+  **Action:**

-  Make sure the key referred is in right format and is not corrupt.
+  Ensure that the specified key is in the right format and is not corrupt.

-- ZWEAM503
+- ### ZWEAM503

   Error loading secret key: '%s'

-  Reason:
+  **Reason:**

-  Error has occurred while loading the secret key from keystore or keyring
+  An error occurred while loading the secret key from the keystore or keyring

-  Action:
+  **Action:**

-  Make sure the key exists and the passwords, paths and aliases are correct.
+  Ensure the key exists and the passwords, paths, and aliases are correct.

-- ZWEAM504
+- ### ZWEAM504

   Error loading public key: '%s'

-  Reason:
+  **Reason:**

-  Error has occurred while loading the public key from keystore or keyring
+  An error occurred while loading the public key from keystore or keyring.

-  Action:
+  **Action:**

-  Make sure the key and keystore exists and the paths and aliases are correct.
+  Ensure the key and keystore exist and the paths and aliases are correct.

-- ZWEAM601
+- ###ZWEAM601

   z/OSMF service name not found.
-Set property apiml.security.auth.zosmfServiceId to your service name.
+Set the property apiml.security.auth.zosmfServiceId to your service name.

-  Reason:
+  **Reason:**

-  Parameter zosmfserviceId was not configured correctly and could not be validated.
+  The parameter zosmfserviceId was not configured correctly and could not be validated.

-  Action:
+  **Action:**

-  Make sure that the parameter apiml.security.auth.zosmfServiceId is correctly filled with a valid zosmf instance URL
+  Ensure that the parameter apiml.security.auth.zosmfServiceId is correctly entered with a valid zosmf instance URL.

-- ZWEAM505
+- ### ZWEAM505

   Error initializing SSL/TLS context: '%s'

-  Reason:
+  **Reason:**

-  An error occurred while trying to initialize the context for SSL connection regarding truststore.
+  An error occurred while trying to initialize the context for an SSL connection regarding the truststore.

-  Action:
+  **Action:**

-  Check that your truststore has no issues.
-If there is no problem in truststore, contact support.
+  Check that your truststore is correct.
+If no problems are determined in the truststore, contact support.

-- key: ZWEAM506
+- ### ZWEAM506

   Truststore Password configuration parameter is not defined

-  Reason:
+  **Reason:**

-  Your truststore password was not set in configuration
+  Your truststore password was not set in the configuration.

-  Action:
+  **Action:**

-  Fill the parameter server.ssl.trustStorePassword at your service's properties or yaml file with the correct password for your truststore.
+  Ensure that the parameter server.ssl.trustStorePassword in the properties or yaml file contains the correct password for your truststore.

-- key: ZWEAM507
+- ### ZWEAM507

-  Truststore configuration parameter is not defined but it is required"
+  Truststore configuration parameter is not defined but it is required

-  Reason:
+  **Reason:**

-  The truststore usage has been set as mandatory, yet the truststore location was not provided.
+  The truststore usage is set as mandatory, but the truststore location was not provided.

-  Action:
+  **Action:**

-  If you need the truststore, edit the server.ssl.truststore, server.ssl.truststorePassword and server.ssl.truststoreType parameters with some valid data.
+  If you need a truststore, edit the server.ssl.truststore, server.ssl.truststorePassword and server.ssl.truststoreType parameters with valid data.
-  If you do not require the truststore, change the trustStoreRequired boolean parameter to false
+  If you do not require a truststore, change the trustStoreRequired boolean parameter to `false`.

-- key: ZWEAM508
+- ### ZWEAM508

   Keystore not found, server.ssl.keyStore configuration parameter is not defined

-  Reason:
+  **Reason:**

-  Your keystore path was not set in configuration
+  Your keystore path was not set in the configuration.

-  Action:
+  **Action:**

-  Fill the parameter server.ssl.keyStore at your service's properties or yaml file with the correct path to your keystore.
+  Ensure that the correct path to your keystore is contained in the parameter server.ssl.keyStore in the properties or yaml file of your service.

-- ZWEAM509
+- ### ZWEAM509

   Keystore password not found, server.ssl.keyStorePassword configuration parameter is not defined

-  Reason:
+  **Reason:**

-  Your keystore password was not set in configuration
+  Your keystore password was not set in the configuration.

-  Action:
+  **Action:**

-  Fill the parameter server.ssl.keyStorePassword at your service's properties or yaml file with the correct password to your keystore.
+  Ensure that the correct password to your keystore in the parameter server.ssl.keyStorePassword is contained in the properties or yaml file of your service.

-- key: ZWEAM510
+- ### ZWEAM510

   Invalid key alias '%s'

-  Reason:
+  **Reason:**

-  The key alias you provided was not found
+  The key alias you provided was not found.

-  Action:
+  **Action:**

-  Make sure that the key alias provided for the key exists in the provided keystore.
+  Ensure that the key alias provided for the key exists in the provided keystore.

 ## Enable API ML Debug Mode